Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This section contains all the details needed in order to develop a device driver for Nextor.
 The necessary elements, their locations, and the required routine input and output parameters are explained.

-Note that [the source code of a dummy driver](TODO: link) is supplied as part of [the Nextor development SDK](TODO: link).
+Note that [the source code of a dummy driver](../sdk/templates/driver/driver.asm) is supplied as part of [the Nextor development SDK](../sdk/README.md).
 You can use that file together with the supplied supporting files (the makefile and the bank switching code file) as the skeleton for developing your own driver.

+### 4.1.
+One single driver model

 Nextor 2 allowed two styles of drivers: "drive-based" and "device-based", each having a different structure.
 In Nextor 3 there's only one possible structure, which is equivalent to what was earlier called "device-based".

+Another important difference is that a Nextor 3 driver can tell apart devices that don't exist (reported as `RESULT_INVALID_DEVICE`) from devices that exist but are not available at the moment, for example a card slot with no card inserted (see _[4.6.3.
+Device query 3: Get device status](#463-device-query-3-get-device-status)_ and _[4.6.4.
+Device query 4: Get device availability](#464-device-query-4-get-device-availability)_).
+Nextor 2 drivers couldn't express this difference, and the `DRV_CONFIG` routine existed as a workaround: drivers explicitly announced how many drives they wanted assigned at boot time.
+In Nextor 3 mapping drives is exclusively the kernel's business, so that routine is gone without a replacement.

 ### 4.2.
 Page 0 routines and data

 This section explains the routines and data that are available at page 0 (addresses 4000h-40FFh) of all the Nextor banks, including the driver bank(s).
 These routines may be useful helpers for the driver code.
-These routines are only available for drivers embedded in ROM.
+They are directly available only for drivers embedded in ROM; drivers loaded in RAM can still invoke them by performing an inter-slot call (with the BIOS routine `CALSLT`) to the Nextor kernel slot, but since `CALSLT` itself uses IX and IY (to hold the address of the routine to call and the target slot), input values can't be passed to the called routine in these registers.
+The _[4.2.7.
+CALLB0_IX_IY (404Bh)](#427-callb0_ix_iy-404bh)_ routine exists precisely to work around this limitation; see how [the example RAM driver](../source/drivers/ram-driver-example.asm) uses it to invoke the `CALBAS` routine in BIOS.

-Remember that as explained in ["Creating a Nextor kernel ROM with embedded driver"](TODO: link), the page 0 code becomes part of all the driver banks when the complete Nextor kernel ROM is generated.
+Remember that as explained in _[3.
+Creating a Nextor kernel ROM with embedded driver](#3-creating-a-nextor-kernel-rom-with-embedded-driver)_, the page 0 code becomes part of all the driver banks when the complete Nextor kernel ROM is generated.

 For drivers loaded in RAM the contents of this area are undefined as far as the kernel is concerned, but it can be used to pass initialization data when the driver is installed.
-See [the `_DRVROP` function call](TODO: link in the programmers reference) and [the "Initialize a RAM driver" query](TODO: link) for details.
+See [the `_DRVRO` function call](Nextor%203.0%20Programmers%20Reference.md#315-driver-operations-_drvro-7fh) and _[4.5.6.
+Driver query 6: Initialize RAM driver](#456-driver-query-6-initialize-ram-driver)_ for details.

 #### 4.2.1.
 GSLOT1 (402Dh)